in leadership and character and to bring them into grace and truth

 – Bear Grylls –

-With more than 12 years of experience, Lifelines has a rapidly growing team of more than 25 full-time guides, a proven outdoor curriculum and locations in six different states.
+With more than 15 years of experience, Lifelines has a rapidly growing team of more than 25 full-time guides, a proven outdoor curriculum and locations in four different regions of the US.

 Lifelines is part of the interdenominational Christian ministry called Cru (formerly Campus Crusade for Christ), which has a presence on more than 1,100 campuses in the United States.
 Our purpose is to help people grow in relationship with God, in relationships with each other, in character and in leadership.
 Our main audience is college students, though we also take high school students and faculty on trips.